Raised floor: Telcordia GR-2930

 Telcordia NEBS: Raised Floor Generic Requirements for Network and Data Centers, GR-2930 presents generic engineering requirements for raised floors that fall within the strict NEBS guidelines.

 There are many types of commercially available floors that offer a wide range of structural strength and loading capabilities, depending on component construction and the materials used.
 The general types of raised floors include stringer, stringerless, and structural platforms, all of which are discussed in detail in GR-2930.

 This design permits equipment to be fastened directly to the platform without the need for toggle bars or supplemental bracing.
 Structural platforms may or may not contain panels or stringers; they are not recommend in earthquake-prone locations.

 Data centers typically have raised flooring made up of 60 cm removable square tiles.
-The trend is towards 80–100 cm void to cater for better and uniform air distribution.
-These provide a plenum for air to circulate below the floor, as part of the air conditioning system, as well as providing space for power cabling.
+The trend is towards 80–100 cm void height to allow better, more uniform air distribution.
+These cavities provide a plenum for air to circulate below the floor, as part of the air conditioning system, as well as providing space for power cabling.